Article

 A lady packing her desk

-If an employer wants to change its employment contracts but the affected employee(s), or their trade union through collective agreement, don’t agree, the employer can dismiss those employees and offer them new employment under the revised terms that were not initially accepted.
+If an employer wants to change its employment contracts but the affected employee(s), or their trade union through collective agreement, don’t agree, the employer can dismiss those employees and offer them re-engagement under the revised terms that were not initially accepted.
+This practice is commonly known as “fire and rehire”.

-This process of ‘fire and rehire’ is typically a last resort, as it carries clear risks of breach of contract, failure to consult (where 20 or more employees are affected) and/or unfair dismissal claims in an Employment Tribunal.
+This process is typically a last resort, as it carries clear risks of breach of contract, failure to consult (where 20 or more employees are affected), and/or unfair dismissal claims in an Employment Tribunal.

 • Pay (including pension)